habnabit/passacre/docs/config.rst

 The method to use for hashing site names.
 Defaults to the same value as ``method`` and has the same semantics.
+Safe to disregard if you either don't understand or don't care.

 ``site-hashing.iterations``